DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/09-Combat/index.md

 When you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules in chapter 7 for hiding.
 If you succeed, you gain certain benefits, as described in the "Unseen Attackers and Targets" section later in this chapter.

 > #### Improvising an Action
-> Your character can do things not covered by the actions in this chapter, such as ing down doors, intimidating enemies, sensing weaknesses in defenses, or calling for a parley with a foe.
+> Your character can do things not covered by the actions in this chapter, such as breaking down doors, intimidating enemies, sensing weaknesses in defenses, or calling for a parley with a foe.
 The only limits to the actions you can attempt are your imagination and your character's ability scores.
 See the descriptions of the ability scores in chapter 7 for inspiration as you improvise.
 >
 > When you describe an action not detailed elsewhere in the rules, the GM tells you whether that action is possible and what kind of roll you need to make, if any, to determine success or failure.